potpot59/iris-emoji-java/README.md

 ## Credits

+**iris-emoji-java** is based on [github/vdurmont/emoji-java](https://github.com/vdurmont/emoji-java).
-**emoji-java** originally used the data provided by the [github/gemoji project](https://github.com/github/gemoji).
+And in its turn **emoji-java** originally used the data provided by the [github/gemoji project](https://github.com/github/gemoji).
 It is still based on it but has evolved since.

 ## Available Emojis